 - We make a fully automatic backup of your WordPress projects every night.
 Depending on plan, these are stored for between seven and 30 days – manual backups are also permanent.

 - Download each backup free of charge if required.
 For example, if you want to save a version locally.

-- Do you want to start another, similar WordPress project?
-Just clone a new BOX from a backup or use your saved templates.
-That way, you don't have to start all over again.
+- You want to start another similar WordPress project?
+Just clone a new Box from a backup or use your saved templates.
+Then you don't have to start over and over again.

 In addition, backup plugins for WordPress occupy additional storage space on your web space.
 With us, your backups are stored on our own server in Germany and not on your WordPress installation.
 If it was ever not possibel to log in to your WordPress, you can restore your website with one click, without having to search for the backup.